 #2 Take a Scenic Walk

 If you are looking for a walk you can do in a few hours there are also plenty of options.
 While some park and nature areas charge admission, there are plenty of places that you can visit for free (and also have free parking).
-Some of my favorites include:
+Some of my favourites include:

 This farm is a haven for wildlife as half the farm has been set aside for wildlife crops.
 You can explore over 5 miles of tracks that are open to the public including a section of Boudicca’s Way.
 All the paths are grass and wide enough for at least three people to walk side by side.

 Best known as the place where the Babes in the Wood story took place, this woodland is a lovely place to walk especially during the spring when the bluebells and orchids bloom.
 Learn more in our guide to Wayland Wood.

 The 113-hectare Bacton Wood (sometimes called Witton Wood) is just a few miles northeast of North Walsham.
 There are three different walking routes ranging from 1.3 miles to 2.5 miles to choose from.
 You can see over 30 species of trees (including an old Sesssile oak tree), a conifer plantation, a bronze age burial ground, a pond, and an ancient pot boiling site in the woods.

 Located just off the NDR, it’s fun to wander in this small woodland.
 There are no marked routes, so just choose a path and see where it leads.
 Don’t worry you can’t get too lost, it’s not a very big area.

-Opened in 2021, this new park is a great place for the family to go for a walk.
+Opened in 2021, this new park is a great place for the family to go for a woodland walk or bike ride.
 It has circular trails that are easy and not too long.
 You might be able to spot some wildlife too.
-Read more about Broadland Country Park.

 *If you are interesting in see the bluebells in the spring months, check out our list of the best places to see bluebells in Norfolk.